How do I set up a payment plan as a result of COVID-19 hardship?

 What utility services does the City provide?

 Water, sewer, electric and trash pickup/recycling, among other services such as outside area lights, etc. are supplied to City residents and surrounding areas.
 Not all locations that are served by the City are provided all of the above-mentioned services.
-Contact the Utility Business Office at (252)639-2750 to identify the services that are offered to your specific location.
+Contact the Customer & Payment Services (CAPS) office at (252)639-2750 to identify the services that are offered to your specific location.

 Why aren't there reduced rates for senior citizens?
 Lower income customers?